scummvm/scummvm/README.md

   - Windows: In `Users\username\My Pictures\ScummVM Screenshots`.
   - macOS X: On the Desktop.
+  - Other unices: In the XDG Pictures user directory, e.g. ~/Pictures/ScummVM Screenshots
   - Any other OS: In the current directory.

 ## 10.0) Compiling